WAT KA RONG

 Nothing much remains of Wat Ka Rong.
 On the site of the former monastery a

-commemoration vihara has been erected covering an image of the Buddha.
-A statue of a
+commemoration pavilion has been erected covering an image of the Buddha.
+A statue of

-crow standing on top of what was once maybe a part of a toppled chedi, being now the
+a crow standing on top of what was once maybe a part of a toppled chedi, being now

 The Royal Chronicles mention the Ka Rong temple quite a few times, as it was situated